Creating Clusters in the Control Panel

 Add the required number of node groups by clicking Add node group.

-Select the private Subnet for nodes that all the cluster nodes will be combined to: create a new private subnet and enter CIDR (a router will automatically be created with the subnet) or select an existing subnet in the same region.
+Select the private Subnet for nodes that all the cluster nodes will be combined to: create a new private subnet and enter CIDR (a router will automatically be created with the subnet) or select an existing subnet in the same pool.

 Click the necessary checkboxes to configure Automation: node auto-repairing, patch version auto-upgrade; select the maintenance window.